Raw or Jpeg?

 Adobe aRGB or sRGB colourspace?

-You should always use aRGB in the camera as this will provide you with the maximum colour information.
+You should always use aRGB in the camera, with sRGB a close second best, as this will provide you with the maximum colour information.

 If you shoot in Raw this should be turned off as you will get much better results sharpening your images in software.
 If you shoot in Jpeg then leave a small amount of sharpening On.